KarlaPrz02/Kateroo/README.md

 ## Dependencies:

-This mod requires ModMenu to work and to be configured.
+This mod requires ModMenu to work and configure it.
 Please visit https://github.com/TerraformersMC/ModMenu for download it